tradingview/rest_integrations_docs/source/FAQ.rst

 ..
 Orders History
 .. ..............

-What is the difference between *Filled*, *Cancelled* and *Rejected* statuses in Orders tab and in History tab.
+What is the difference between *Filled*, *Cancelled* and *Rejected* statuses in *Orders* tab and in *History* tab.
 Are these only available for a single login session in the Orders tab?
 Or should they always be the same as History?
 Wouldn't this be duplication of data in such case?
    The orders statuses can be divided into two groups in our API:

    * transitional (``placing``, ``inactive``, ``working``),
    * final (``rejected``, ``filled``, ``canceled``).

-   Check :ref:`Orders<section-concepts-orders>` section for details.
+   Check :ref:`Orders<trading-concepts-orders>` section for details.

 ..
 Get Leverage
 .. ............